samfundev/KTANE-Mods/docs/tweaks.md

 # Settings
 Most of these settings can be easily edited using the Mod Settings Editor found in the Mod Selector tablet.
 Additional ones can found in a file called "TweakSettings" in your "Modsettings" folder.
-* <b id="settings-FadeTime">FadeTime</b> (Default: `1`) - The number seconds should it take to fade in and out of scenes.
+* <b id="settings-FadeTime">Fade Time</b> (Default: `1`) - The number seconds should it take to fade in and out of scenes.
 If the is negative then the game default's will not be changed.
-* <b id="settings-InstantSkip">InstantSkip</b> (Default: `true`) - Skips the gameplay loading screen as soon as possible.
+* <b id="settings-InstantSkip">Instant Skip</b> (Default: `true`) - Skips the gameplay loading screen as soon as possible.
-* <b id="settings-SkipGameplayDelay">SkipGameplayDelay</b> (Default: `false`) - Skips the delay at the beginning of a round when the lights are out.
+* <b id="settings-SkipGameplayDelay">Skip Gameplay Delay</b> (Default: `false`) - Skips the delay at the beginning of a round when the lights are out.
-* <b id="settings-BetterCasePicker">BetterCasePicker</b> (Default: `true`) - Chooses the smallest case that fits instead of a random one.
+* <b id="settings-BetterCasePicker">Better Case Picker</b> (Default: `true`) - Chooses the smallest case that fits instead of a random one.
-* <b id="settings-EnableModsOnlyKey">EnableModsOnlyKey</b> (Default: `false`) - Turns the Mods Only key to be on by default.
+* <b id="settings-EnableModsOnlyKey">Enable Mods Only Key</b> (Default: `false`) - Turns the Mods Only key to be on by default.
-* <b id="settings-DemandBasedModLoading">DemandBasedModLoading</b> (Default: `false`) - Load only the modules on a bomb instead of loading all of them when starting up.
+* <b id="settings-DemandBasedModLoading">Demand Based Mod Loading</b> (Default: `false`) - Load only the modules on a bomb instead of loading all of them when starting up.
 See the [DBML](#demand-based-mod-loading) section below.
-* <b id="settings-DisableDemandBasedMods">DisableDemandBasedMods</b> (Default: `false`) - Disables mods that can be loaded on demand so they aren't load when the game starts.
+* <b id="settings-DisableDemandBasedMods">Disable Demand Based Mods</b> (Default: `false`) - Disables mods that can be loaded on demand so they aren't load when the game starts.
 This tricks the game into thinking that you've disabled these mods in the Mod Manager so this cannot be undone without manually re-enabling these mods.
-* <b id="settings-DemandModLimit">DemandModLimit</b> (Default: `-1`) - Sets the limit of how many mods will be kept loaded after the bomb is over.
+* <b id="settings-DemandModLimit">Demand Mod Limit</b> (Default: `-1`) - Sets the limit of how many mods will be kept loaded after the bomb is over.
 Negative numbers will keep all mods loaded..
-* <b id="settings-FixFER">FixFER</b> (Default: `false`) - Changes the URL that is queried by [Foreign Exchange Rates](https://steamcommunity.com/sharedfiles/filedetails/?id=743442301) since the old one is no longer operational.
+* <b id="settings-FixFER">Fix FER</b> (Default: `false`) - Changes the URL that is queried by [Foreign Exchange Rates](https://steamcommunity.com/sharedfiles/filedetails/?id=743442301) since the old one is no longer operational.
 See the module’s [manual](https://ktane.timwi.de/HTML/Foreign%20Exchange%20Rates.html) for the new URL.
-* <b id="settings-BombHUD">BombHUD</b> (Default: `false`) - Adds a HUD in the top right corner showing information about the currently selected bomb.
+* <b id="settings-BombHUD">Bomb HUD</b> (Default: `false`) - Adds a HUD in the top right corner showing information about the currently selected bomb.
-* <b id="settings-ShowEdgework">ShowEdgework</b> (Default: false) - Adds a HUD to the top of the screen showing the edgework for the currently selected bomb.
+* <b id="settings-ShowEdgework">Show Edgework</b> (Default: false) - Adds a HUD to the top of the screen showing the edgework for the currently selected bomb.
-* <b id="settings-DisableAdvantageous">DisableAdvantageous</b> (Default: `false`) - Disables [advantageous features](#advantageous-features) so you don't have to modify your settings temporarily.
+* <b id="settings-DisableAdvantageous">Disable Advantageous</b> (Default: `false`) - Disables [advantageous features](#advantageous-features) so you don't have to modify your settings temporarily.
-* <b id="settings-ShowTips">ShowTips</b> (Default: `true`) - Shows tips about Tweaks features that you may not know about.
+* <b id="settings-ShowTips">Show Tips</b> (Default: `true`) - Shows tips about Tweaks features that you may not know about.
 Only tips about features that aren't being used will be shown.
-* <b id="settings-HideTOC">HideTOC</b> (Default: `[]`) - Hides table of contents entries that match the specified patterns. [(See example.)](https://i.imgur.com/pN0WfJw.gif) Patterns can use an `*` to match any number of characters and a `?` to match any single character.
+* <b id="settings-HideTOC">Hide TOC</b> (Default: `[]`) - Hides table of contents entries that match the specified patterns. [(See example.)](https://i.imgur.com/pN0WfJw.gif) Patterns can use an `*` to match any number of characters and a `?` to match any single character.
 The pattern must match the whole entry and is case-insensitive.
 Patterns must be comma separated.
 Example:
 ```json
 "HideTOC": [
     "Probing",